scottie-l/reading-notes/reading-notes-201/class-09.md

 Event capturing starts at least specific node & goes in.

-Eent delegation= Event listeners use lots of memory.
+Event delegation= Event listeners use lots of memory.
 Try to put it on the parent element and repeat for children as opposed to 1 on each child.

 Benefits of event delegation is it works with new elements, solves limitations with .this keyword & simplifies code.